kcenon/database_system/docs/ARCHITECTURE.md

 ## Interop with Other Modules

-- With `network_system`: typical flow is (receive) → container decode → DB op → encode → send.
-- With `container_system`: use containers for typed serialization between app/network and DB layers when applicable.
+- With `container_system`: use containers for typed serialization between app and DB layers when applicable.
 - Security audit logging is thread-safe

 ## Error Handling